1993–94 Hartford Whalers season: Off-season

-At the 1993 NHL Entry Draft held at Le Colisee in Quebec City on June 26, the Whalers held the second overall draft pick.
+At the 1993 NHL entry draft held at Le Colisee in Quebec City on June 26, the Whalers held the second overall draft pick.
 With the pick, the Whalers selected Chris Pronger from the Peterborough Petes of the Ontario Hockey League.
 Pronger scored 15 goals and 77 points in 61 games, then scored 15 goals and 40 points in 21 playoff games for the Petes.
 Other players that the Whalers selected that played in the NHL include Marek Malik, Nolan Pratt, Manny Legace and Igor Chibirev.

-At the 1993 NHL Supplemental Draft, the Whalers selected Kent Fearns from Colorado College.
+At the 1993 NHL supplemental draft, the Whalers selected Kent Fearns from Colorado College.
 In 33 games during the 1992–93 season, Fearns scored 7 goals and 22 points for the Tigers.

 On September 1, the Whalers announced that Brian Burke resigned from his position of general manager and president of the team as he joined the NHL front office as executive vice-president and director of hockey operations.
-Current head coach Paul Holmgren was promoted to take over the position.
+Current head coach Paul Holmgren was named acting general manager.

 On October 4, Hartford signed free agent Brian Propp.
 Propp appeared in 17 games with the Minnesota North Stars during the 1992–93 season, scoring three goals and six points.
 In 951 career games, Propp scored 413 goals and 975 points since beginning his career in the 1979–80 season with the Philadelphia Flyers.
 During his career, Propp had scored 40+ goals in a season four times, including a career-high 44 goals in the 1981–82 season.

 Regular season

 The Whalers were put into the new Northeast Division after the Adams Division was discontinued.

+After starting the season 4–11–2, Holmgren was named general manager and assistant coach Pierre Maguire was named head coach on November 16.